 The short answer is that it takes two things: a desire to learn more about myofunctional therapy and a RDH license (That’s right, you do not need a special degree – an Associate’s is fine).
 The long answer is that you should be prepared to take at minimum an introductory course for myofunctional therapy and be motivated enough to start your practice and build a team.
 Airway focused dentists, dental orthopedic appliance providers, orthodontists, frenectomy providers, and sleep specialists are always looking for more knowledgeable professionals to add to their referral base.
 Some are looking to have them work within their offices to provide services conveniently for their patients.
 But none of them are going to advertise it on Indeed.com or any other job search engine.
 Your opportunities in myo will come as you seek them out.

-Our TeamMyo course is combined this fall for the last time to provide BOTH the introductory course AND the business course for 14 weeks packed of value to get you prepared to see patients and build a practice either within a dental office or independently.
+Our TeamMyo course is combined to provide BOTH the introductory course AND the business course for 14 weeks packed of value to get you prepared to see patients and build a practice either within a dental office or independently.
 This is great for those who are highly motivated, self-starters, personable, and desire to be their own boss!

 FAQ #2 How much does a myofunctional therapist make?